qiime2/cancer-microbiome-intervention-tutorial/book/tutorial-1/03-filtering.md

 Before we proceed with the analysis, we'll apply a few more filtering steps.
 First, we'll drop samples that are not included in the metadata.

-TODO: Is this step still needed?
+**TODO**: Is this step still needed?
 I think the autoFmtGroup filter will achieve the same outcome.

 ```{usage}